 Why are we getting fatter?

 Sugar is one of the main factors for soaring obesity levels.
 However, scientists now suspect that although sugar is one of the villains, it has accomplices.
-Starchy foods such as refined grains, larger portion sizes, acceptance of being overweight and interestingly, the fact that lots of people have stopped smoking (smokers tend to be slimmer as cigarettes suppress appetite) are also under suspicion.
+Starchy foods such as refined grains, larger portion sizes, acceptance of being overweight and interestingly, the fact that lots of people have stopped smoking are also under suspicion.

 Are you struggling to lose weight or get in shape?
 Perhaps it’s time to consider liposuction?
 Read How Much Weight Can You Lose with Liposuction?
 To fully understand how liposuction helps to change your body shape.

-Cosmos Clinic offers a range of liposuction procedures, including the popular and less invasive Vaser Liposuction.
+Cosmos Aesthetics offers a range of liposuction procedures, including the popular and less invasive Vaser Liposuction.
 Find out more about it here.